 - Wear a face covering (unless you’re exempt)

-We realise these measures have been in place for several months, but it’s really important that we all continue to follow all guidance, even if you have already had COVID-19 or have now received the vaccine.
-This will help to protect our community, and reduce the length of national lockdown measures.
+We realise these measures have been in place for many months, but it’s really important that we all continue to follow all guidance to protect our whole community, even if you have already had COVID-19 or are fully vaccinated.

-Staff and students who are working or studying on site can now access regular symptom-free Lateral Flow Device (LFD) testing at one of the University’s designated testing sites.
+Staff and students who are working or studying on site can access symptom-free Lateral Flow Device (LFD) tests using 'LFD Collect'.

 If you need communications resources to help share the health messages with colleagues or students in your college or department, take a look at our Health Campaign Communications pack (SSO required).